Ckin111/MapleLeafs/docs/DesignDoc.md

 Using Spring boot, the backend has persistent storage and a consistent model of objects using the controller, model, and persistence setup.
 Jerseys and Users have their respective controller, model, and persistence files which allow for operations and storage through JSON files.
-The frontend is built using angular and through the jersey.service.ts and user.service.ts files are able to access the backend data and functions in order to deliver a UI that can support persistent storage.
+The frontend is built using angular and through the jersey.service.ts and user.service.ts files are able to access the backend data and use the data to deliver a UI that can support persistent storage.

 ### Summary